austin-putz/BLUPF90/vimSyntaxHighlighting/README.md

 # vim Syntax Highlighting for BLUPF90 programs

-Here are programs for
+Here are syntax highlighting files for the BLUPF90 family of programs.

-Use:
+OS's: Mac OS X or Linux

+1. Make it an executable on Mac or Linux:
 ```
   $ chmod 775 installQMSimSyntax
 ```

-to change it to an executable

-Then run the bash script with:
+2. Run the bash script with:

 ```
   $./installQMSimSyntax